sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 `SeiDB Archive Migration: Iterating through %s module...` and `SeiDB Archive Migration: Last 1,000,000 iterations took:...`

 NOTE: While this is running, any historical queries will be routed to iavl if they are for a height BEFORE the migrate-height.
-Any queries on heights AFTER the migrate-height will be routed to state store (pebbbledb).
+Any queries on heights AFTER the migrate-height will be routed to state store (pebbledb).

 ### Step 5: Verify State Store Migration after completion